 - December 15 for spring admission; and

 These dates will normally assure an admission decision in time for enrollment in the designated semester; however, specific program deadlines take precedence.
 For program deadlines, contact the program coordinator, the Graduate School, or the graduate program webpage.

 It is the expectation of the Graduate School that once admitted, students will remain enrolled until they graduate.
 However, a graduate student who has not been enrolled for a period of two calendar years will be classified as inactive.
 To resume graduate study, the student must reapply for admission.
 Some programs have shorter periods before classifying the student as inactive.
-The $40.00 application fee will not be required for the new application to be processed.
 Applicants dismissed from, on probation, or otherwise not in good standing in another graduate or post-graduate program will not be admitted.